replaceitem/scarpet-additions/README.md

 `body` -> String: body to post when `request_method` is `POST`

+Returns a map/list structure converted from the json response.
+If the request failed, returns `null`.
+If the requested

 Note that this function is blocking, meaning that if it is executed on the main game thread, the game will freeze untill the request is done.